aosolis/visionsample-msteams-node/README.md

 ## Sending files
 We also announced at Build 2018 that bots will also be able to send files to a user in a 1:1 chat.

-Sending a file takes multiple steps:
+To send a file from your bot:

 #### 1) Ask the user for permission to upload the file
 Request permission by sending a file consent card attachment: